zangrand/ansible-role-cvmfs-client/README.md

         repository_name: 'wenmr.egi.eu'
         cvmfs_preconfigured: true
 ```
-Here install the client and the snapshotter, and mounts the unpacked.cern.ch repository
+Here install the client and the snapshotter, mounts the unpacked.cern.ch repository and use squid proxies

 ```yaml
 - hosts: localhost